-- We include Quality Controls (QCs) to qualify assay performance. - QC values are based on a minimum of six assays run by at least three different operators. +/- 35% of the high/low value (mean) are reported. - When a customer contacts Technical Support with a concern related to assay performance, the customer is usually first asked if the QC values are in a specific range.
-This tells the Technical Support Specialist whether or not the kit is performing correctly. - Use of a high and low QC value serve as an additional checkpoint in case there was user error associated with hydrating or diluting standard. - Individual labs can qualify their own assay performance by including a high and low QC that may better reflect their unique experimental samples. - QCs are important for translational studies that require more validation, ensuring that the data are reproducible across various kit lots. -) QCs are also important when comparing data for multi-site studies or assay results from multiple technicians.
+- We include Quality Controls (QCs) to qualify assay performance. - QC values are based on a minimum of six assays run by at least three different operators. - When a customer contacts Technical Support with a concern related to assay performance, the customer is usually first asked if the QC values are in range.
+This tells the Technical Support Specialist whether or not the kit is performing correctly. - Use of high and low QC values serve as an additional checkpoint in case there was user error associated with hydrating or diluting standard. - We recommend individual labs qualify their own assay performance by including internal controls best suited for their unique experimental samples. -) QCs are important for translational studies that require more validation, ensuring that the data are reproducible across kit lots. -) QCs are also important when comparing data across multiple sites, or assay results from multiple technicians.